 Macaroons usually include eggs, but after a little trial and error, this recipe uses just coconut milk and honey (or another sticky sweetener for vegans) to hold the cookies together.
-Really, the cookies only have five ingredients, and they’re all high-vibe good for you foods.
-We’re talking almost all fruit here, plus a little dark chocolate dip for good measure.
+This recipe needs just seven ingredients and most of them are probably already in your pantry.

 They have a crunchy outside, a chewy and slightly sticky middle, and the dark chocolate takes the edge off of any overly sweet tendencies the coconut might have.
-There are some recipes I post because I objectively know they’re good, that people will like them, even if it’s not totally my personal preference (not very often) but this post is here because I’m 100% obsessed with these cookies.
+Macaroons make a perfect holiday gift and since these freeze so well, they’re a great everyday cookie, too.